Baeldung/sql-tutorials/1-setup/docker-setup/README.md

 It is also possible to run all three databases and also start the Adminer GUI tool.
 For it, use the `docker-compose.yml` in the `docker-setup` directory directly:
 ```
 cd docker-setup
-docker-compose up
+docker compose up
 ```
 This starts the databases in `simple` mode.

 To use the `full` profile, use:
 ```
 cd docker-setup
 PROFILE=full docker compose up